 When a length of wire is formed into a coil, as shown in Figure 1, it becomes a basic inductor.
 The terms coil and inductor are used interchangeably.
 Current through the coil produces an electromagnetic field, as illustrated.
 The magnetic lines of force around each loop (turn) in the winding of the coil effectively add to the lines of force around the adjoining loops, forming a strong electromagnetic field within and around the coil.
 The net direction of the total electromagnetic field creates a north and a south pole.

 To understand the formation of the total electromagnetic field in a coil, consider the interaction of the electromagnetic fields around two adjacent loops.
 The magnetic lines of force around adjacent loops are each deflected into a single outer path when the loops are brought close together.
-This effect accurse because the magnetic lines of force are in opposing directions between adjacent loops and therefore cancel out when the loops are close together, as illustrated if Figure 2.
+This effect accurse because the magnetic lines of force are in opposing directions between adjacent loops and therefore cancel out when the loops are close together.
 The total electromagnetic field for the two loops is depicted in part (b).
 This effect is additive for many closely adjacent loops in a coil, that is , each additional loop adds to the electromagnetic field.
 For simplicity only single lines of force are shown, although there are many.

 when there is current through an inductor, an electromagnetic field is established.
 When the current changes, the electromagnetic field of also changes.
 An increase in current expands the electromagnetic field, and a decrease in current reduces it.
 Therefore a changing current produces a changing electromagnetic field around the inductor.
 In turn, the changing electromagnetic field causes an induced voltage across the coil in a direction to oppose the change in current.
 This property is called self-inductance but is usually referred to as simply inductance, symbolized by L.